allenai/allenact/docs/projects/objectnav_baselines/README.md

 # Baseline models for the Object Navigation task in the RoboTHOR and iTHOR environments

-This project contains the code for training baseline models on the ObjectNav task.
+This project contains the code for training baseline models on the PointNav task.
 In this setting the agent spawns at a location in an environment and is tasked to explore the environment until it finds an object of a certain type (such as TV or Basketball).
 Once the agent is confident that it has the object within sight it executes the `END` action which terminates the episode.
 If the agent is within a set